 Once complete, use a float or a piece of timber to rub over the join to ensure contact.
 Also place boards or weights along the join;

 On larger joins work in small sections (approx 2m - 3m) and follow the same instructions as above.

 How to cut into a hard edge - Video

 Permanent installation onto concrete, asphalt and similar surfaces:

 The concrete should be reasonably smooth and dry, and ideally have a fall to help disperse rainwater.
 If there is no fall, it's recommended that a few drainage holes are made in the concrete;

-It is also a option to use our 10mm rubber underlay or LazyPad under the surface.
+It is also a option to use our 12mm Lazy foam or LazyPad under the surface.
 This helps reduce any imperfections in the sub-floor and also acts as a shock pad;

-Fix the surface 100% with a recommended adhesive, LazyFix or Apollo for outdoor and wet areas or F3 for dry indoor areas. * Please note - it is not always necessary to glue the artificial lawn to the concrete if using a sand filled grass.
+Fix the surface 100% with a recommended adhesive, LazyFix or Apollo for outdoor. * Please note - it is not always necessary to glue the artificial lawn to the concrete if using a sand filled grass.
 However we do recommend the perimeters are fixed down;

 If fixed 100% we recommend the surface be fully rolled with a carpet roller or similar periodically for an hour for good adhesion.
 Leave 12 hours before you make use of the new surface.